£16,000 *Price from

 This electric vehicle is not available yetVW hasn't officially announced the next generation e-Up! as of yet.
 It is expected that the compact EV will get a battery with around double the capacity of the current generation.
-The added capacity will add significant range, but will probably also increase power output and charging rates.
+Unconfirmed reports indicate an entry-level 24 kWh and top-of-the-range 49 kWh edition will also be available.
 Unlike the upcoming range of VW I.D. models, the e-Up will not be built on the MEB-platform.
-It will however utilize the NSF-platform that will also underpin the closely related Skoda e-Citigo and SEAT eMii.
+It will however utilize the NSF-platform that will also underpin the closely related Skoda CITIGOe and SEAT Mii Electric.
 It is expected that production of the next generation e-Up will commence in late 2019, with deliveries possibly starting at the very end of the year.
-Prices are expected to start just below prices of the current e-Up.

 Please note: images shown are of the current e-Up.